About Iran

 • The normal Police were quite helpful and friendly, but I am told you want to avoid the religious militia.

-• Women have to on the back of the bus.
+• Women have to travel on the back of the bus.
 Seriously.
 Even if you are married, men sit and stand in the front half, and women in the back half.

 • Foreigners are relatively rare.
 I understand only around 200 Kiwis a year go into Iran, and you do feel very much the stranger at times.
 I was lucky Paul speaks some Farsi, which helps.